dalbeh/telegram-telethon/README.md

 # Resume
 This is a simple class maded for personal use that allows to get messages and users from a telegram group.
-Principally i used Telethon, Boto3, Pandas and PyArrow.
+Principally i used Telethon, Boto3 and Pandas.
 The telegram credentials are getted from AWS Secrets Manager `telegram/credentials` and the results are stored in s3 buckets for default.
 <br />
 ## How-To: Technical Use
 1. On AWS, go to Secrets Manager and create a secret named `telegram/credentials` with the following structure filling it with your data <br />